top of page

 Adventure Activities

-Egypt offers a variety of adventure activities that are perfect for solo travelers to join.
+Egypt offers a variety of adventure activities that are perfect for solo travellers to join.
 From scuba diving in the Red Sea to desert safaris in the Sahara, these activities provide fun and natural interaction with fellow adventure seekers.
 The Sinai Peninsula, for instance, is renowned for both its diving and its mountain treks, including the famous climb to Mount Sinai.

 Cultural Workshops and Cooking Classes

 Participating in a cultural workshop or a cooking class is a fantastic way to immerse yourself in Egyptian culture and meet like-minded people.
-Whether it's learning how to cook traditional Egyptian dishes, taking part in a belly dancing lesson, or learning Arabic calligraphy, these activities can offer enriching experiences and a chance to interact with locals and travelers alike.
+Whether it's learning how to cook traditional Egyptian dishes, taking part in a belly dancing lesson, or learning Arabic calligraphy, these activities can offer enriching experiences and a chance to interact with locals and travellers alike.

 Liveaboard Dive Boats